brillout/goldpage/docs/readme.template.md

 Goldpage supports all app types.
 (Commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)

-Switching from one app type to another is easy, so that you can start writing a prototype before even choosing an app type.
+Switching from one app type to another is easy.
+You can start writing a prototype before even choosing an app type.

 Once you have finished your first prototype, you can try and experiement different app types with your prototype